 Vivid Sydney is a 23-day festival of light, music, and ideas that will run from 25 May to 16 June 2018.
 It’s one of the foremost creative festivals in the world and Australia’s largest event of its kind.

-Over 80 light installations and projections form part of Vivid and alight the city in a rainbow of colors and spectacular displays.
+Over 80 light installations and projections form part of Vivid and alight the city in a rainbow of colours and spectacular displays.

 Continue following the guided walk-way from the bridge and you’ll end up at Circular Quay.
 From there you can walk to the Opera House and take some pictures up-close, and go for a walk-about (aboriginal saying) through the Royal Botanic Gardens or if you wish you can continue on to Darling Harbour